kubiyabot/community-tools/kubernetes/k8s_tools/prompts.md

 - "@Kubi Deploy nginx with 3 replicas and expose it on port 90.
 Please call this deployment 'delete-me-later' "
 - "@Kubi Create a web deployment with health checks and resource limits, share configuration"
 - "@Kubi Deploy Redis in default namespace: Create a Redis deployment (image: redis:latest) with 1 replica, memory limit 1Gi, CPU limit 500m, readiness probe on port 6379, and persistence enabled.
 For storage, create a 10GB persistent volume and corresponding PVC mounted at /data.
 Expose Redis as a service on port 6379, and display the connection string.
 Instead of creating yaml files for this setup you must do everything imparatively using kubectl."
-- "@Kubi Set up MySQL database with secrets and show deployment status in the default namespace"
+- "@Kubi Set up MySQL database with secrets and show deployment status in the default namespace.
+First create the necessary secrets for MySQL root and user credentials, then deploy MySQL using those secrets and configure persistent storage.
+Finally, show me the deployment status including pod health, secret verification, and service endpoints."

 ## Monitoring & Health Checks 📊
 > Monitor cluster and application health